balena-io/services-masterclass/README.md

 This removes the privileged mode, but sets some extended access for the service,
 mainly:

-* Removing default resource limits and allow system administrations options to be used
+* Removing default resource limits and allow system administration options to be used
 * The unconfining of the AppArmor kernel module, to allow `systemd` to run correctly